SNWCreations/Citizens2Legacy/README.md

 After that, your patches are ready to be commited to the bootstrap repository (this project).

+If you're working with several Minecraft versions at the same time, **DO NOT** merge the different branches as the patches will break, Git will just tell you "patch does not apply, did you hand edit the patch"?

 ## Disclaimer

 This project is unaffiliated with